 • home and contents insurance policy

-You should also note that council land rates and water rates are not acceptable documents as these do not demonstrate you reside in the property.
+It is important to note that council land rates and water rates are not acceptable documents to support an application for PPOR exemption as these do not demonstrate residency at the property.

 Concessions & Other Exemptions relating to PPOR

-There are a number of NSW Land Tax concessions and other exemptions available relating to your PPOR in addition to exemptions.
-These include moving between homes, building or renovating before moving in and deceased estates, among others.
+There are also a number of NSW Land Tax concessions and other exemptions that may be available in relation to your PPOR.
+These include situations such as what happens when moving between homes, building or renovating before moving in, living away from home and deceased estates.

 Moving between homes